RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-create-a-record-set.md

 ![image](https://github.com/RBGE-Herbarium/RBGE-Herbarium.github.io/assets/6713716/502cba20-a515-45d1-b362-e608049f786d)

 Click on the name of the Record Set created to open and browse the records.
 You will be asked if you are sure you want to leave the page.
-If you have finished the query, click Leave.
+If you have finished the query click Leave.
 Otherwise, click Cancel.
 Then right click the link to the Record set and open in a new tab.

 ## How to share a Record Set